 - Things to Do

-Cape May is an island accessible by one of two bridges that cross the canal linking the Delaware Bay to the Atlantic Ocean.
-Most people drive to Cape May, though other transportation methods are available.
+Cape May is an island at the southernmost point of New Jersey accessible by one of two bridges that cross the canal linking the Delaware Bay to the Atlantic Ocean.
+Most people drive to Cape May, but you can also reach us by plane, ferry, public transportation, or private boat.

 Most people drive to Cape May.
 If you don't mind a few hours in the car, this is the easiest way to reach us.
 We're located at the southern end of the Garden State Parkway.